gholdys/radyjko-357/README.md

 1. Initializes the SD card reader
 2. Reads the `config.txt` file
 3. Initializes the *VS1053b* audio decoder chip
-4. Starts playing the `jingle.mp3`
+4. Plays the battery level notification
-5. In the meantime, initializes the *ATWINC1500* WiFi module
+5. Initializes the *ATWINC1500* WiFi module
 6. Connects to `stream.rcs.revma.com` to obtain the URL for the audio stream
-7. Waits for the jingle to stop playing and starts the main program loop
+7. Starts playing the jingle

 The main loop does two things:
 1. Fetches the redirect instruction, parses it and opens the actual audio stream
 2. Reads a chunk of data from the audio stream and into a ring buffer and then reads another chunk from that buffer and into the *VS1053b* decoder.

-The ring buffer is currently only 256kB long so it does require a rather stable connection.
+The ring buffer is currently only 250kB long (constant `AUDIO_BUFFER_SIZE`) so it does require a rather stable connection.

 ## Improvements
-The biggest missing feature is a low battery voltage warning.
-There should be some audio notification, that warns the user when the battery voltage drops below a certain level.
-Currently, the device simply turns off when the battery voltage is low.
-This behavior is controlled by the LiPo charging module and protects the battery from being discharged below a safe level.

-Another useful feature, that I haven't implemented yet, is battery charging notification.
-There should be an audio notification, that would be played when the battery charging starts and another when the battery is fully charged.
+The *Revma* stream isn't infinite and after some time the connection is closed.
+The device is able to detect that and reconnect but it does so be restarting the whole streaming process and resetting the buffer.
+This creates a rather lengthy gap in the produced audio.
+It should be possible to restart the stream without clearing the buffer and thus reduce or eliminate the gap.